WebAssembly/tool-conventions/DynamicLinking.md

 WebAssembly Dynamic Linking
 ===========================

-This document describes the early plans for how dynamic linking of WebAssembly modules might work.
+This document describes a proposed ABI for dynamic linking of WebAssembly modules along with the current implementation status.

-Note: there is no stable ABI here yet.
+Note: This ABI is still a work in progress.
+There is no stable ABI yet.

 # Dynamic Libraries